ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

     IBM i console opens as a popup window.
 Ensure that your browser setting does not block this popup window.
     {: note}

+3. To disconnect from the console, close the web browser window titled ‘noVNC’ opened in Step 2
+4. If connection to the console is lost, close the console window and start a new connection (as instructed in Step 2)

 ## Tips for working with the IBM i console
 {: #tips-ibmi}